tativelasco/mywebsite/content/_index.md

 {{< figure class="avatar" src="/me.png" >}}

 I am a Ph.D. student in Economics and Education at Teachers College - Columbia University.
-My current research applies concepts and methods from social and economic networks to study the relation between education policies and economic inequality.
+My research studies the relation between education policies and economic inequality, with a focus on higher education and the transition to the labor market.
+My work leverages administrative data with policy evaluation methods.
+I am particularly interested in the role of financial aid policies and its impacts on segregation and on student behaviors as determinants of academic success and social mobility.

 ### Contact
 * Email: [tv2225@tc.columbia.edu](mailto:tv2225@tc.columbia.edu)